ausboss/4chan-scraper-playwright/README.md

 ## Features

-- Flexibly search for 'general' threads on any 4chan board
+- Flexibly search for 'general' threads or any thread by subject on any 4chan board
 - Specify multiple subject texts to match threads subject line
 - Automatically finds the most popular matching thread
 - Extracts all posts from the thread, including text and image information